gis3w/resources/README.md

 ## Django App
 * [Django Leaflet Storage](https://github.com/yohanboniface/django-leaflet-storage) - Provide collaborative maps for your Django project.
 Django-Leaflet-Storage is a backend for Leaflet.Storage, built on top of Geodjango and Leaflet.
+* [django-superbulk](https://github.com/thelonecabbage/django-superbulk) - Django app/view that adds the ability to execute many requests inside of a single HTTP connection
+* [Django-floppyforms](https://github.com/gregmuellegger/django-floppyforms) - Full control of form rendering in the templates.

 ## Javascript WebGis Framework
 *Usefull javascript webgis framework*